 Explanatory Note.
 Subsection (c) provides a comprehensive definition of "legal cause."
-Under the proscribed definition, legal causation exists where it can be proven that the result was not too unforeseeable in its manner of occurrence, and not too dependent upon another's volitional conduct, to have a just bearing on the person's liability.
-This is a normative evaluation, which requires the factfinder to broadly assess whether it would be unfair to hold a person criminally responsible for a social harm of which he or she is the cause in fact due to the influence of intervening forces, such as natural events, the conduct of a third party, or the conduct of the victim.
+Under the proscribed definition, legal causation exists where it can be proven that the result was reasonably foreseeable in its manner of occurrence, and not too dependent upon another's volitional conduct to hold the person justly responsible for it.25 This is a normative evaluation, which requires the factfinder to assess whether it would be appropriate to hold a person criminally responsible for a social harm of which he or she is the cause in fact due to the influence of intervening forces, such as natural events, the conduct of a third party, or the conduct of the victim.26

 The influence of these intervening forces can generally be divided into two categories.
-The first category relates to foreseeability; the focus here is on the extent to which a given result can be attributed to intervening forces-whether human or natural-of a remote and/or accidental nature.
-The second category relates to human volition; the focus here is on the extent to which a given result can be attributed to the free, deliberate, and informed conduct of a third party or the victim.
+The first category, codified under paragraph (c)(1), relates to foreseeability; the focus here is on the extent to which a given result can be attributed to intervening forces-whether human27 or natural28-of a remote and/or accidental nature.29 The second category, codified under paragraph (c)(2), relates to human volition; the focus here is on whether a person may justly be held liable for a given result that can be